mv2sa/iceSlider/README.md

 ###Where can I see the javascript for this implementation:
 - js/main.js

-###Where can I see the HTML and CSS for this implementation:
+###Where can I see the HTML for this implementation:
 - index.html

+###Where can I see the CSS for this implementation:
+- css/main.css

 *This document is under development